 This year has been a good year for new bikes, with the new 5010 being the fifth bike that Santa Cruz have revised and re-launched this year.
 Not content to let an older model sit untouched when they've learnt so much from recent bikes, it makes more sense to roll out those changes and bring every bike up to spec so that every one of them rides as well as they can.
 Some of those changes include in-frame storage, size specific geometry and some suspension tweaks, making this current batch of bikes the best Santa Cruz have ever made.
 So let's get into it and see what makes the new 5010 special!

 Well, the short answer is a lot of the same things we've already seen this year, because they've been working.
 The big news is that the 5010, similarly to the Nomad, is now rocking a mixed-wheel setup.
-This means that there will be no dedicated 27.5" bikes in the Santa Cruz lineup, but fear not 27.5 fans - the 5010 still retains that playful nature that you all love thanks to the rear 27.5" wheel.
-The 29" wheel up front serves to give the bike a little more purpose as an all-around trail bike, keeping it stable at speed and eating bumps for fun.
+This means that there will be no dedicated 27.5" bikes in the Santa Cruz lineup, but fear not 27.5 fans - the 5010 still retains that playful nature that you all love thanks to the rear 27.5" wheel with 130mm travel.
+The 29" wheel up front with a 140mm fork serves to give the bike a little more purpose as an all-around trail bike, keeping it stable at speed and eating bumps for fun.

 Following the changes we've seen on other recent bikes including the Nomad 6 and Hightower 3, the new 5010 has some cool new features including maybe most notably Glovebox - Santa Cruz's internal frame storage system.
 This gives room for a tube, some tools for emergencies and includes a Tube Purse and Tool Wallet to keep things neat and tidy.
 Other sweet features include the shock window to see sag more easily and tube in tube routing in the rear triangle.